 Another perk to storing wax concentrates in the refrigerator is the ability to prolong the life of the product.
 When exposed to heat and humidity, the active compounds within the wax concentrate can weaken.
 Thus, by storing the wax in lower temperatures you can extend the amount of time you have to use the concentrate (which is especially helpful for dabbers who tend to purchase wax in higher quantities).

 Unlike dry herbs, you cannot place your wax concentrate in any type of container you feel like.
 Storage matters.
 While it is easy to think dab containers are just another add-on that a seller is trying to get you to buy, improper storage of concentrates can cause a loss in both wax and money.
 Dab containers are relatively inexpensive and are often found in a wide array of sizes with varying storage abilities.
-Wax containers are often small, allowing for easy travel and flexible packing ability while out on the go – and remember that properly moderating how much wax is packed into the vape pen coil will minimize the chance for spills, stickiness, and waste.
+Wax containers are often small, allowing for easy travel and flexible packing ability while out on the go – and remember that properly moderating how much wax is packed into the box mod vape or vape pen coil will minimize the chance for spills, stickiness, and waste.

-Replacement parts are an essential part of using wax pens.
+Replacement vape parts are an essential part of using wax pens.
 Whether or not it is by choice, over time the wax coil will need to be replaced.
 To avoid constant orders, it is always best to be prepared and to keep replacement parts – unless you want a vaping session to come to an abrupt end at the wrong time.
 While it is up to the user the exact number of spare coils to keep on hand, it is commonly recommended to keep at least one spare wax coil with your device at all times.

 Wax concentrates are a very sticky substance, and over time a residue will build up along the walls of the vapor pathway.
 Since wax has a super-sticky nature, it tends to be more pronounced than other vaping forms.
 To help prevent this build-up and maintain proper vaping airflow, you should regularly soak and clean your wax pen components.
 This can include filter screens, mouthpieces or tips, and more depending upon your specific wax pen setup.
 Remember to keep this in mind - if your dab pen is not hitting properly and you cannot find anything obstructing the connection, the culprit often boils down to improper care and cleaning.